navra-x01/MyProjects/Netflix/Readme.md

 ```

 ```
-This project is just a clone of the UI of official Netflix page
+This project is just a clone of the UI of official Netflix page and is fully respnsive.
 ```

 ![alt text](image.png)